Academic transcript

 Australian Higher Education Graduation Statement (AHEGS)

-A single document that provides information about a student's higher education qualification, the institution at which the qualification was obtained and the Australian higher education system.
+A single document that provides information about your higher education qualification, the institution at which the qualification was obtained and the Australian higher education system.

 Census date